sibtainmasih/techguild/learning_python3/workshop_june2020/session1.md

 11259008
 ```

+**Note:** Small integer objects in a range of `-5` to `256` are always pre-allocated during initialization.
+Because Python integers are immutable, we can use them as singletons.
+Every time you need to create small integer, instead of creating new object Python just points to already allocated one.
+Thereby it saves a lot of space and computation for commonly-used integers.
+[Click Here for Reference.](https://rushter.com/blog/python-integer-implementation/)

 ### Writing first Python program

 **Q.** Write a program to ask user for name and print a greeting message?